How to use our recipes

 In the Kidney Kitchen we want to make it as simple as possible for you to enjoy a wide variety of delicious and healthy food.
 You'll see the following labels on our recipes.

 Our Everyday Dish recipes are healthy, balanced meals which are safe to eat regularly.
-They follow healthy eating guidelines, are lower in fat and sugar and contain no added salt.
+They follow healthy eating guidelines, are lower in fat and sugar and salt.
 This makes them good for the whole family to enjoy but particularly for those with diabetes, heart disease or who are trying to control their weight.

 These recipes are not necessarily low in potassium or phosphate, so don’t forget to check the Food Facts if you have been advised to modify your intake of these.

 No one should have to miss out on the odd indulgence!
 These are recipes we suggest you save for a special occasion or enjoy as a treat in moderation.

 Whilst they have been adapted to be more suitable for people with kidney disease, these recipes are higher in fat, sugar or salt content and so we suggest they are eaten no more than once per week.

 With a few small changes, most of our recipes can be easily adapted to your preferred diet; just follow the advice in the Food Facts.
 However, those labelled as Vegan or Vegetarian can be enjoyed without having to make any changes at all!